Email Blog Instagram YouTube Twitch Discord Github

 New to puzzle hunts?#

-You can find a index of all past mystery hunt puzzles and it’s great fun to just pick a random past puzzle to work through.
+You can also find a index of all past mystery hunt puzzles and it’s great fun to just pick a random past puzzle to work through.

 Evan’s advice for puzzle solving#